Queens College Data & Information Overview

 Freshmen Retention Rate

-When it comes to finishing their studies on time, those seeking a bachelor's degree from Queens have a four-year graduation rate of 28%.
+When it comes to finishing their studies on time, those seeking a bachelor's degree from QC have a four-year graduation rate of 28%.
 This is comparable to the national average of 33.3%

-The overall diversity score for Queens is 76.91 out of 100, meaning that is is more diverse than most schools in the country.
+The overall diversity score for QC is 76.91 out of 100, meaning that is is more diverse than most schools in the country.

-How Much Does CUNY Queens College Cost?overall average net price of Queens is $3,817.
+How Much Does Queens College Cost?overall average net price of QC is $3,817.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|